PROPER SAUNA ETIQUETTE

 DON’T USE ELECTRONIC DEVICES

 Never bring an electronic device into a public sauna.
-Smartphones, cameras, audio players, and headphones are rarely permitted in a sauna.
+Smartphones, cameras, audio players, and headphones should all be left outside a sauna.
 This covers anything that is capable of capturing an image.
 Also, using one may even become dangerous as the metallic parts become super hot.

 Also, cameras and smartphones represent an obvious invasion of privacy.
 Any device capable of recording images or video will not be allowed in a sauna.
 You must respect the privacy of all sauna users.
 For more see – Can I Bring a Phone into a Sauna?